Network Use Policy UPPS No. 04.01.05

-01.01 The purpose of this UPPS is to assure the reliability, security, integrity, and availability of the telecommunications network infrastructure at Texas State University-San Marcos.
-This policy documents practices and responsibilities associated with the administration, maintenance, expansion, and use of the University Network in order to:
+01.01 The purpose of this policy is to assure the reliability, security, integrity, and availability of the telecommunications network infrastructure at Texas State University.
+This policy documents practices and responsibilities associated with the administration, maintenance, expansion, and use of the university network in order to:

 a. provide reliable Intranet and Internet communications for the efficient conduct of university business;

 b. assure that network usage is authorized and consistent with the university’s mission; and

 c. protect the confidentiality, integrity, and availability of university information that traverses the university network.